vsl-lang/nearley/README.md

 * `formatError(token)` -> return a string with an error message describing the line/col of the offending token.
 You might like to include a preview of the line in question.
 * `has(tokenType)` -> return true if the lexer can emit tokens with that name.
 Used to resolve `%`-specifiers in compiled `nearley` grammars.

 If Parser isn't given a lexer option, it will look for a `.lexer` attribute on its Grammar.
 The `@lexer` directive allows exporting a lexer object from your `.ne` grammar file.
 (See `json.ne` for an example.)
+If the result of `lexer#has` is guaranteed to be always `true` or always `false`, you can use the `@has` directive to simplify generated code.
+If the lexer returns multiple-character tokens, you can use the `@split` directive with a value of `false` to prevent `nearley` from matching a list of single-character tokens that would normally be considered equivalent.

 ### Custom tokens